disconn3ct/tiny_tiny_rss-openshift-quickstart/README.md

 This is an OpenShift quickstart for Tiny Tiny RSS.

-Once [the upstream bug](https://bugzilla.redhat.com/show_bug.cgi?id=950731) is fixed, this will be much simpler.
+Once [the other upstream bug](https://bugzilla.redhat.com/show_bug.cgi?id=975540) is fixed, this will be much simpler.

 Creating an Openshift TT-RSS app:
 =================================